 - Do you consider yourself creative?

-Update: See my retrospective for more on what product “spidey-sense” means.
+Update in 2021: See my retrospective for more on what product “spidey-sense” means.
 Since I originally wrote this piece, product designers have ascended to become the “third leg of the stool” alongside PMs and engineers.
 One way to evaluate design sensibility and product instincts is to include product designers in the interview loop.

 4. Leadership that’s earned